Blaise Pascal: The Provincial Letters

 a very long one, simply because I had no leisure to make it shorter.'

 Charles Perrault wrote of the Letters: "Everything is there—purity of language, nobility of thought, solidity in reasoning, finesse in raillery, and throughout an agrément not to be found anywhere else."

 Philosophy

 Pascal is arguably best known as a philosopher, considered by some the second greatest French mind behind René Descartes.
 He was a dualist following Descartes.
 However, he is also remembered for his opposition to both the rationalism of the likes of Descartes and simultaneous opposition to the main countervailing epistemology, empiricism, preferring fideism.

+In terms of God, Descartes and Pascal disagreed.
+Pascal wrote that "I cannot forgive Descartes.
+In all his philosophy he would have been quite willing to dispense with God, but he couldn't avoid letting him put the world in motion; afterwards he didn't need God anymore".
+He opposed the rationalism of people like Descartes as applied to the existence of a God, preferring faith as "reason can decide nothing here".
+For Pascal the nature of God was such that such proofs cannot reveal God.
+Humans "are in darkness and estranged from God" because "he has hidden Himself from their knowledge".

 He cared above all about the philosophy of religion.
 Pascalian theology has grown out of his perspective that humans are, according to Wood, "born into a duplicitous world that shapes us into duplicitous subjects and so we find it easy to reject God continually and deceive ourselves about our own sinfulness".